The aim of counselling/therapy is to provide an opportunity for you (as the client) to work towards living in a more satisfying and resourceful way.

 - may be coming to terms with loss or bereavement, who perhaps have feelings of depression, loneliness or emptiness

-- may be coming to terms with a traumatic experience, whether in the past or more recently, who perhaps have feelings of hopelessness or rage
+- may be coming to terms with traumatic experiences, whether in the past or more recently, who perhaps have feelings of hopelessness or rage

 - need some space to enable them to think about personal issues, to help make sense of things that have happened or are happening to them

-Psychodynamic counselling recognises and values the connections between a person’s inner and outer experience, and the significance of the past in relation to the present.
-The potential of the therapeutic relationship between client and counsellor is also acknowledged.
+Psychodynamic therapy recognises and values the significance of past experience in relation to the present, as well as connections between a person’s internal and external world.
+The potential of the therapeutic relationship between client and counsellor is also utilised.

 Using the psychodynamic approach, I aim to listen carefully to what you say and, in response, help you to think about and make links between events and themes in your life.
 My role is not to advise you, rather to work with you and support you to discover your own solutions.